bianjiang/tweetf0rm/README.md

 tweetf0rm
 =========

-A Twitter crawler that helps you collect data from Twitter for research.
-Most of the heavy works are already done by [Twython](https://github.com/ryanmcgrath/twython). ``tweetf0rmer`` is just a collection of python scripts help to deal with errors such as connection failures.
+A crawler that helps you collect data from Twitter for research.
+Most of the heavy works are already done by [Twython](https://github.com/ryanmcgrath/twython). ``tweetf0rm`` is just a collection of python scripts help to deal with parallelization, proxies, and errors such as connection failures.
 In most use cases, it will auto-restart when an exception occurs.
-Moreover, when the crawler exceeds the Twitter API's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1/limits), the crawler will pause itself and auto-restart later.
+And, when a crawler exceeds the Twitter API's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1/limits), the crawler will pause itself and auto-restart later.

-Currently, it can run on multiple computers and collaboratively ``farm`` tweets or twitter networks.
-The main communication channel is built on top of [redis](http://redis.io/) a high performance in-memory key-value store.
-It has its own scheduler that can balance the load of each worker machine.
-Moreover, multiple processes can also be run concurrently on each node with different http proxies (to work-around the twitter's rate limit).
+To workaround Twitter's rate limits, ``tweetf0rm`` can spawn multiple crawlers each with different proxy and twitter dev account on a single computer (or on multiple computers) and collaboratively ``farm`` user tweets and twitter relationship networks (i.e., friends and followers).
+The communication channel for coordinating among multiple crawlers is built on top of [redis](http://redis.io/) -- a high performance in-memory key-value store.
+It has its own scheduler that can balance the load of each worker (or worker machines).

-It's quite stable for the things that I want to do; but I has been running some of the scripts for 15 days without many hiccups.
+It's quite stable for the things that I want to do.
+I have collected billions of tweets from **2.8 millions** twitter users in about 2 weeks with a single machine.

-One of the long term goal is to use [boto](http://boto.readthedocs.org/en/latest/) to integrate with the Amazon EC2 cluster so that you can run multiple crawlers to workaround Twitter's API rate limit.
-Helps are welcome!

 Installation
 ------------